 I work from home part time, which allows me to spend most of my days with my kids.
 While we spend an occasional day just playing with toys or in the backyard, I typically take them somewhere for at least part of every day.
 Since they don’t attend daycare, I think it’s important for them to interact with other kids.
 They love exploring new places.
 And as I’ve mentioned before on the blog, when we’re not home, they’re not making a mess in the house!
-While it can be stressful to get us out the door at times, at 4.5 and 3 years old, it’s getting a bit easier.
 And we’re truly all happier when we’re going places.
 That being said, I don’t like to spend a lot of money on our outings!

-Here’s a list of cheap (or FREE) things to do in the Bucks County area this summer!
+Here’s a list of cheap (or FREE) things to do in the Bucks County area this spring and summer!

 Free Museum Passes

 While obviously not free, you might also consider buying a Membership to a local spot that you and your children love.
 Most Memberships tend to “pay for themselves” after a few visits.
 Having a Membership will definitely motivate you to get out of the house because you’ll want to get your money’s worth.
 Plus, you won’t feel bad if you only go for an hour or two.
-We currently have Memberships to Sesame Place, Grounds for Sculpture and Bucks County Children’s Museum.
+We currently have Memberships to Sesame Place, Grounds for Sculpture, Morris Arboretum, Legoland Discovery Center and Adventure Aquarium.
+And we have Summer Season passes to Shady Brook Farm.
+Plus, I signed the kids up for the Dorney Park Passes (more on that below).
+Our Bucks County Children’s Museum Membership just expired.